-The Round Rock Independent School District (RRISD) serves Round Rock, parts of Williamson County, parts of Travis County, and parts of Cedar Park and Austin.
+The Round Rock Independent School District (RRISD) serves Round Rock, parts of Williamson and Travis County, and parts of Cedar Park and Austin.
 In some states, city governments administer the school district.
 In Texas, however, school districts are independent tax entities with their own taxing authority and governing board.
-The RRISD serves several cities and two counties.
-Questions about the school system should be directed to the RRISD.
+The school district serves several cities and two counties.
+Questions about the school system should be directed to RRISD.

 Depending on the subdivision in which you live, there may be a neighborhood association which can be either an informal group of individuals who get together to socialize or are formed for more formal purposes as defined by deed restrictions or to maintain agreements between the home owners and developers.
 Please ask your realtor for more information.

-City services that have a direct impact on the public include Police, Fire, Library, Parks and Recreation, Engineering and Development, Transportation, Utility, Planning and Community Development, Water (Utility) Billing, and Municipal Court.
+City services that have a direct impact on the public include Police, Fire, Library, Parks and Recreation, Transportation, Utilities and Environmental Services, Planning and Development Services, Water (Utility) Billing, and Municipal Court.
 Other departments in the city include City Administration, Finance, Human Resources, and Purchasing.
 Code Enforcement is a division of the Planning Department.
 Animal Control is a division of the Police Department.

 In most cases, the city provides services only to those located within the corporate city limits of Round Rock.
 Postal addresses do not reflect city residency.
-If you are unclear as to residency, you should check with your realtor, the county tax office (512-248-3278) or the city's Planning and Community Development Department (512-218- 5428)
+If you are unclear as to residency, you should check with your realtor, the county tax office (512-248-3278) or the City’s Planning and Development Services (512-218- 5428).